peterhinch/micropython-samples/micropip/README.md

 repository to the target device.
 However this requires some attention to detail where there are dependencies or where modules are organised as Python packages.

-Each fork has means of installing library and user contributed modules modelled on Python's `pip`.
+Each fork has applications for installing library and user contributed modules modelled on Python's `pip`.
 These handle dependencies and build the correct directory structure on the target.

 Note that `pip` and `pip3` cannot be used for MicroPython modules.
 This is because the file format is nonstandard.
 The file format was chosen to enable